xueyouluo/my_seq2seq/README.md

     - use the last state of the last layer rnn as the initial decode state
 - Bi-direction rnn
     - use a Dense layer to convert the fw and bw state to the initial decode state
+- GNMT encoder
+    - a bidirection rnn + serveral rnn with residual conection

 ### Decoder

 - Use multi-layer rnn, and set the inital state of each layer to initial decode state
+- GNMT decoder
-- only apply attention to first layer of decoder
+    - only apply attention to the bottom layer of decoder, so we can utilize multi gpus during training

 ### Attention

 - Bahdanau
 - Luong

+### Metrics
+Right now I only have cross entropy loss.
+Will add following metrics:
+- bleu
+    - for translation problems
+- rouge
+    - for summarization problems

-### Note
+### Dependency

-- Using tf-1.2.1
+- Using tf-1.3
-- ~~I also tried to run this code on tf1.2.rc1 on windows, but got some strange errors about gather_tree operation.~~
+- Python 3

 ## Run